ipfs-inactive/blog/content/post/000-ipfs-in-web-browsers.md

 ## Opera

 Opera is another [early leader](https://blogs.opera.com/mobile/2018/12/ofa-49-with-crypto/) in the space.
-They've developed *native* crypto wallets in their browsers, which began shipping in 2018 in Android and now released in their iOS and desktop browsers as well.
+They've developed *native* crypto wallets in their browsers, which began shipping in 2018 in Android and are now released in their iOS and desktop browsers as well.

 Earlier this year [Opera announced they were working on support for IPFS](https://twitter.com/ensdomains/status/1102884419017297921)!
 We've been talking ever since, and are looking forward to launch IPFS support in their Android browser by the end of this year.